-Should a student be found responsible for a violation by a faculty member and chooses not to take responsibility, they may go to an Honor Council in which the panel will determine responsibility and sanctions.
-Students requesting an Honor Council panel must do so within five (5) business days from the date of notification of the violation.
-This request needs to be done in writing to the Center for Honor Enrichment & Community Standards, which will convene the Honor Council panel.
-For more information please refer to the University Response to Academic Violations section of the Honor System
+Students may request an Honor Council be convened if they wish to appeal the university sanctions assigned by the Center for Honor Enrichment & Community Standards.
+Students requesting an Honor Council must do so within five (5) business days from the date of notification of the violation.
+This request must be done in writing to the Center for Honor Enrichment & Community Standards, which will convene the Honor Council.
+Students requesting an Honor Council remain subject to their faculty member's academic remedy even if they pursue an Honor Council hearing.
+For more information please refer to the University Response to Academic Misconduct section of the Honor System.